mseonKim/D3D12/README.md

 # D3D12_Study

+This repository is based on [D3D12Book Examples](https://github.com/d3dcoder/d3d12book).
+Clone 'Common' and 'Textures' Directory from above link and unzip this code to the same root folder.
 Modify CH[N] macro in Chapter.h to test.
 (CH6 - CH23)

 ### CH6.
 Box App (Drawing in Direct 3D)